goshevs/R_effcomp/README.md

 # Effcomp

-This is a new set of programs which computes constrasts after effect margins estimated using the effects package in R. More details to follow shortly.
+This is a set of programs which compute contrasts after effect margins estimated using the effects package in R.

+More details to follow shortly.